mspnp/cloud-design-patterns/docs/command-and-query-responsibility-segregation-cqrs.md

 Separation of the read and write stores also allows each to be scaled appropriately to match the load.
 For example, read stores typically encounter a much higher load than write stores.

-When the query/read model contains denormalized <<RBC: So I was trying to figure out if there was a simpler word I could use here, MSDN only has 218 instances, which is very low.
-So, I opened the referenced pattern to see if context would give me inspiration and that word is not used in the pattern.
-It seems like that might be helpful for the perpelexed, or am I the only perplexed one?>> information (see [Materialized View pattern](materialized-view.md)), performance is maximized when reading data for each of the views in an application or when querying the data in the system. <<RBC: Note that I moved all the references to the references section.
-A list that long of related reading interrupts the flow of this pattern.
-The resources aren't need in the moment, like the link to the materialized view pattern, or the Data Consistence Primer below that descirbes a specific concept being discussed.
-Or at least that's my opinion.>>
+When the query/read model contains denormalized data (see [Materialized View pattern](materialized-view.md)), performance is maximized when reading data for each of the views in an application or when querying the data in the system.

 ## Issues and considerations